A review of possible effects of cognitive biases on the interpretation of rule-based machine learning models: Review of Cognitive Biases

 This confusion may manifest itself strongest in the area of association rule learning, where an attribute can be of interest to the analyst both in the antecedent and consequent of a rule.

+\paragraph{Debiasing techniques} The confusion of the inverse seems to imply that humans will not clearly distinguish between these types of rules, and, in particular, tend to interpret an implication as an equivalence.
+From this, we can infer that characteristic rules, which add all possible conditions even if they do not have additional discriminative power, may be preferable to short discriminative rules.

-\paragraph{Debiasing techniques} \citet{edgell2004learned} studied the influence of the effect of training of analysts in probabilistic theory with the conclusion that it is not effective in addressing the confusion of the inverse fallacy.
+In terms of generally applicable debiasing techniques, \citet{edgell2004learned} studied the influence of the effect of training of analysts in probabilistic theory with the conclusion that it is not effective in addressing the confusion of the inverse fallacy.

-\citet[p.~195]{werner2018eliciting} point at a concern regarding use of language liable to misinterpretation in statistical textbooks teaching fundamental concepts such as independence.
+\citet[p.~195]{werner2018eliciting} point at a concern regarding the use of language liable to misinterpretation in statistical textbooks teaching fundamental concepts such as independence.
 The authors illustrate the misinterpretation on the statement \emph{whenever Y has no effect on X} as ``This statement is used to explain that two variables, X and Y, are independent and their joint distribution is simply the product of their margins.
-However, for many experts, the term 'effect' might imply a causal relationship."
-From this it follows that representations of rules should strive for unambiguous meaning of the wording of the implication construct.
+However, for many experts, the term 'effect' might imply a causal relationship.''
+From this, it follows that representations of rules should strive for an unambiguous meaning of the wording of the implication construct.
 The specific recommendations provided by \citet{diaz2010teaching} for teaching probability can also be considered in the next generation of textbooks aimed at the data science audience.